lammps/lammps/doc/src/fix_amoeba_bitorsion.rst

 to simulations which use the AMOEBA and HIPPO force fields.
 It matches how the Tinker MD code computes its torsion/torsion interactions for the AMOEBA and HIPPO force fields.
-See the :doc:`Howto amoeba <howto_ameoba>` doc page for more information about the implemention of AMOEBA and HIPPO in LAMMPS.
+See the :doc:`Howto amoeba <Howto_amoeba>` doc page for more information about the implementation of AMOEBA and HIPPO in LAMMPS.

 Bitorsion interactions add additional potential energy contributions to pairs of overlapping phi-psi dihedrals of amino-acids, which are